Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Related Work

-By contrast, we pretrain our own model, giving us fine-grained checkpoint density and control over the pretraining data.
-More importantly, we combine these lines of research, studying both generalizing mechanisms and token overlap, and how they develop and interact over time.
+By contrast, we pretrain our own model, enabling fine-grained checkpoint density and control over pretraining data.
+More importantly, we combine these lines of research, studying both token-level copying and generalizing mechanisms and how they develop and interact in early pretraining.